No9005/mini-moi/README.md

 <br>

-## Nice to knows about the `Customers` & `Abo` input masks
+## Nice to knows about the `Customers` & `Subs` input masks
-The `customers` input mask has a button in the column **special** which is linked to his abos.
+The `Customers` input mask has a button in the column **special** which is linked to his subs.

 <br>

-Special button |  Customer's abos :-------------------------:|:-------------------------:
+Special button |  Customer's subs :-------------------------:|:-------------------------:
 <img src="https://user-images.githubusercontent.com/52833906/160558479-f7c1e9f4-1d1a-42ef-b18b-6f6d43533bf0.png" width="250" />  |  <img src="https://user-images.githubusercontent.com/52833906/160559276-8fd2543b-5522-40aa-a362-6f52dcccfc28.png" width="200" />

 <br>

-If you are adding new entries to the `Abo` table (by the input mask or the bulk importer) you have to supply the **Customer_id**.
-You can either lookup the customer in the `Customers` input mask tab, or you can just click on **abo button**. <br>
+If you are adding new entries to the `Subs` table (by the input mask or the bulk importer) you have to supply the **Customer_id**.
+You can either lookup the customer in the `Customers` input mask tab, or you can just click on **subs button**. <br>
-The second method only works for you the selected customer has already at least one abonement.
+The second method only works for you the selected customer has already at least one subscription.

 <br>